 Completion of this course may contribute up to 8 QCE Points.

-This course is structured to be delivered over two years and accounts for up to 1200 hours of training and assessment time.
-During enrolment in the course students will complete nine (9) core units and seven (7) elective units of competency.
+This course is structured to be delivered over two years.
 The Certificate III in Fitness structure is based on the packaging rules described in the Sport, Fitness and Recreation (SIS) training package.

 CORE UNITS